HowardHinnant/bbi/README.md

 ## Overview

-The purpose of this header-only C++20 library is to provide integral arithmetic without undefined behavior.
+The purpose of this header-only C++20 library is to provide integral arithmetic with greatly reduced undefined behavior.
 Additionally some of the more irritating behavior of C and C++ integers is made a little more civilized.

 For example, there is no integer promotion—that is, the sum of two 8 bit integers is an 8 bit integer—and all implicit conversions are value-preserving.